Spectral Evolution and Invariance in Linear-width Neural Networks: Introduction

-For the ultra-wide NN, the change in each neuron is very small throughout the gradient-based training processes, and so the kernel stays close to its value at initialization ~\citep{zou2018stochastic,du2018gradient,du2019gradient,bartlett2021deep}.
+The ultra-wide NN ($h\gg n$, fixed $d$) stays close to the kernel machine induced by initial NN, throughout the gradient-based training processes~\citep{zou2018stochastic,du2018gradient,du2019gradient,bartlett2021deep}.
 There are two kernels commonly studied in theory: the conjugate kernel (CK) and the neural tangent kernel (NTK).
-CK (or the equivalent Gaussian process kernel) is the Gram matrix of the last hidden layer, which represents random feature regression, i.e. training only the last layer of the network~\citep{neal1995bayesian,williams1996computing,lee2017deep,louart2018random,pennington2017nonlinear,mei2019generalization}; by contrast, the NTK is the Gram matrix of the Jacobian of the NN with respect to all trainable parameters, which governs the gradient flow of NN~\citep{jacot2018neural,du2018gradient,ji2019polylogarithmic,arora2019exact}.
-In most theoretical results, these kernels remain fixed throughout training, which leads to a kernel gradient descent with the initial kernel \cite{jacot2018neural,bietti2019inductive}, whereas in practice the spectra of the weight matrix, CK and NTK of the NN change while learning the features from the training data~\citep{martin2019traditional,martin2018implicit,fan2020spectra,chen2020label,ortiz2021can}.
-In this paper, we explore the LWR experimentally to explore the following question:
+CK (or the equivalent Gaussian process kernel) is the Gram matrix of the last hidden layer, which represents training only the last layer of the network~\citep{lee2017deep,louart2018random,mei2019generalization}; by contrast, the NTK is the Gram matrix of the Jacobian of the NN for all trainable parameters, which governs the gradient flow of NN~\citep{jacot2018neural,du2018gradient,arora2019exact}.
+In most theoretical results, these kernels remain fixed throughout training, which leads to a kernel gradient descent with the initial kernel \citep{jacot2018neural,bietti2019inductive}, whereas in practice the spectra of the weight matrix, CK, and NTK of the NN change while learning the features from the training data~\citep{martin2019traditional,martin2018implicit,fan2020spectra,chen2020label,ortiz2021can}.
+In this paper, under the LWR, we experimentally and theoretically explore the following question:

-This question is crucial to develop an understanding beyond the kernel regime and will help us analyze the generalization of the NN in instances when it performs better than the kernel machine.
-For this case, the spectral properties of the trained NN could be entirely different from the initial kernel \cite{long2021properties,baratin2021implicit,shan2021theory}.
-Also, various spectral properties of weight and kernel matrices can reveal different features learned by different training procedures \cite{wei2022more}.
-Understanding the dynamics of the spectral properties may aid in finding better approaches to training and to tuning hyper-parameters for NNs.
-From a theoretical perspective, random matrix theory (RMT) can be further exploited to study and elucidate the NN training under proportional limit in high dimensions~\citep{le1991eigenvalues,pennington2017geometry,louart2018random,pennington2018spectrum,hanin2020products,mei2019generalization}.
+This question is crucial to extend our understanding beyond the kernel regime and will help us analyze the generalization of the NN in instances when it performs better than the kernel machine.
+For this case, the spectral properties of the trained NN could be entirely different from the initial kernel \citep{long2021properties,baratin2021implicit,shan2021theory}.
+Also, various spectral properties of weight and kernel matrices can reveal different features learned by different training procedures \citep{wei2022more}.
+Understanding the dynamics of the spectral properties may aid in finding better approaches to training and tuning hyper-parameters for NNs.
+From a theoretical perspective, random matrix theory (RMT) can be further exploited to study and elucidate the NN training under the proportional limit in high dimensions~\citep{le1991eigenvalues,pennington2017geometry,louart2018random,pennington2018spectrum,hanin2020products,mei2019generalization}.